Frequently Asked Questions

 City Island is home to Mote Marine Laboratory and its current public outreach facility, Mote Aquarium.
 After the Aquarium is reborn on the mainland, the Laboratory will stay on City Island and will advance its research efforts immensely, evolving to become an enhanced International Marine Science, Technology & Innovation Park.

-The current Mote Aquarium on City Island will stay open until we complete construction of the new Mote Science Education Aquarium on mainland Sarasota County; contingent on our fundraising and construction progress, this is expected to be in late 2022.
+The current Mote Aquarium on City Island will stay open until we complete construction of the new Mote Science Education Aquarium on mainland Sarasota County; contingent on our fundraising and construction progress, this is expected to be in 2023.
 At that time, the City Island Aquarium will close to allow the evolution and advancement of our scientific efforts on City Island.
-We expect there will be a period of time between the original Aquarium closing and the new one opening — which will allow us to ensure the health and well-being of our animals in their new home.
+We expect there will be a period of time between the original Aquarium closing and the new one opening—which will allow us to ensure the health and well-being of our animals in their new home.
 We will be sure to give our community plenty of advance notice regarding this transition.

-Meanwhile and thereafter, we will offer tours and education programs at the City Island campus, and the research taking place there will enhance and refresh the offerings at the new Mote Science Education Aquarium.
+Meanwhile and thereafter, we will offer tours and education programs at the City Island campus, and the research taking place there will enhance and refresh the offerings at the new Mote SEA.

-When Mote Aquarium is reborn on the mainland (as Mote Science Education Aquarium), will there be any change in the mission and animal care standards of the institution overall (Mote Marine Laboratory)?
+When Mote Aquarium is reborn on the mainland (as Mote SEA), will there be any change in the mission and animal care standards of the institution overall (Mote Marine Laboratory)?

 Mote Marine Laboratory’s mission focuses on taking great care of our oceans through research, conservation and public education that encourages ocean stewardship, and through animal hospitals that rehabilitate dolphins, small whales and sea turtles.
-With the new Mote Science Education Aquarium on the mainland, and Mote Marine Laboratory’s research continuing and advancing on City Island, we will continue to operate as we do now, with sustainability of our ocean resources first in mind.
+With the new Mote SEA on the mainland, and Mote Marine Laboratory’s research continuing and advancing at our new International Marine Science, Technology & Innovation Park on our City Island campus, we continue to maintain our unique culture as one of the few remaining independent marine research institutions with global impact.
+However, we will also be significantly expanding our ability to push the frontiers of science, with the sustainability of our ocean resources first in mind.
 We believe deeply that our public outreach must feature marine life in ways that benefit, rather than exploit, wild populations.
-Our current efforts include breeding and raising certain species – such as seahorses, jellyfish and fragments of Florida corals – to reduce pressures on wild populations, and providing homes for large marine animals deemed non-releasable by government institutions – such as our current resident sea turtles.
-While the new Mote Science Education Aquarium will expand our educational efforts on the mainland, our City Island campus will continue its efforts to rescue, rehabilitate and release large marine animals.
-Cetaceans (dolphins and whales) are among the animals we rescue, but they will not be featured at the new Mote Science Education Aquarium.
-After the Aquarium is reborn on the mainland, the Laboratory will stay on City Island and will advance its research efforts immensely, evolving to become an enhanced International Marine Science, Technology & Innovation Park.
+Our current efforts include breeding and raising certain species–such as seahorses, jellyfish and fragments of Florida corals–to reduce pressures on wild populations, and providing homes for large marine animals deemed non-releasable by government institutions–such as our current resident sea turtles.
+While the new Mote SEA will expand our educational efforts on the mainland, our City Island campus will continue its efforts to rescue, rehabilitate and release large marine animals.
+Cetaceans (dolphins and whales) are among the animals we rescue, but they will not be featured at the new Mote SEA.

 How will Mote transport salt water to the proposed new Aquarium site at Nathan Benderson Park?